 My phone contract is with Sprint and I can use my phone pretty much anywhere in the world for no extra cost.

 I do not pay a penny extra to use my phone as normal here in Mexico.
 Free calls, free texts, free low-speed data (which really isn’t that low-speed) at no extra cost.

 I use Whatsapp to text and call people who don’t have US numbers without any problems (pretty much everyone uses Whatsapp in Mexico).

-It also allows me to use my phone in Europe in a similar way.
-I get free low-speed data, free text messages, and calls for $0.20 per minute.
-Same goes for South America.
+Regardless of where I take my phone in the world, I get free low-speed data, free text messages, and when I leave North America, calls are only $0.20 per minute.

 I have a friend who came to visit me last year and she has a contract with AT&T. She wasn’t charged anything extra to use her phone as normal in Mexico either.